Contains the active ingredient baclofen

 high blood pressure

-porphyria, a disorder which can affect the liver and blood formation
+porphyria, a disorder which can affect liver function and blood formation

 Some medicines may interact with baclofen.
 These include:

-some medicines used for depression, such as tricyclic antidepressants, lithium and
+medicines used to treat mood disorders such as tricyclic antidepressants, lithium

 medicines for high blood pressure